Building Inspection and Permitting

 Building Permit Process

-Amendments and references can be reviewed online in Chapter 51 "Building Construction" and Chapter 61 "Fire Prevention" of the Township Code.
+Chapter 51 "Building Construction" and Chapter 61 "Fire Prevention" of the Township Code.
 The Township Zoning requirements can be found in Chapter 130 of the Township Code.
-Copies are available for viewing at the Department of Community Development, in the Library or at the Reception Desk of the Municipal Building.
+Copies are available for viewing at the Department of Planning and Community Development, in the Upper St. Clair Library or at the reception desk of the Municipal Building.

 The plans and survey are reviewed to ensure compliance with the Township's zoning and building codes.
 On July 6, 2004 the Township adopted Ordinance No. 1914, amending the Code of the Township Chapter 51 (Building Construction) and Chapter 61 (Fire Prevention) to adopt the Pennsylvania Construction Code Act (Act 45 of 1999, 35 P.S.§§7210.101-7210.1103).

 3. Approval by the Township

 When the review is complete, a permit is issued.
 A placard is provided to the homeowner to post in a conspicuous place visible from the street.
 This signals the public that work is progressing under Township authorization.
 The homeowner also receives copies of the permits, an inspection sheet, a copy of the survey when required, and a copy of their plans with the plan reviewer's comments.